bblfsh/documentation/using-babelfish/getting-started.md

 ### Driver management

 The _bblfshd's_ drivers can be installed, updated and removed with the `driver` command and its subcommands.
+Remember to prefix all these commands with `docker exec -it bblfshd` if you are running bblfshd from a Docker image.

 Installing all official drivers: